rajattjainn/CV/Object Detection/Yolo v3/Yolo_Pending.md

 ### ToDo

+- How to decide the size of machine ?
+- The train operation fails when training on 14 GB machine, Coco128 dataset.
+    - Separate operations of getitem from detections: create a separate flow and check if memory is increasing.
+    - Apply the 2-3 approaches found while searching
+- Handle Grayscale Image
 - Loss is not decreasing as of now.
 Look for solutions/alternatives and have learning graphs for the metrics
     - mAP
 - Get away from 416, have a global variable